 eCommerce is a continually growing and changing sector, and if eCom is your passion, now is a perfect time to push forward in this market.

 In today’s world, eCommerce is a strategic focus for even the most antiquated of FMCG organisations and how to get most out of it is the question on everyone’s lips.
 The projections vary (wildly at times) but what is not in doubt is that online sales are only going one way, and as such the demand for talent able to drive that growth is substantial.

 In the early days of eCommerce, only responsibility was just tagged to the job descriptions of the likes of Online NAM’s, Category Managers & Shopper Marketing Managers.
 This was because it only covered about 5% of the sales in comparison shop floor sales so didn’t warrant a specialist position.
 As time has passed, businesses have continued to underestimate the impact of eCom and hence under-invested in developing the talent of future leaders.

 Because there’s a lack of competition and a wealth of opportunity for candidates.
 Right now, there’s a huge opportunity for eCommerce enthusiasts to fast-track their career.
 The pace of development means that the scope to learn new skills and be exposed to new technology is far ahead of the more established areas we typically recruit for.

-It’s an area tailor-made for curious, inquisitive folk with a thirst for knowledge.
+eCommerce is a function tailor-made for curious, inquisitive folk with a thirst for knowledge.

-So where do these eCommerce roles sit under?!
+Where do these eCommerce roles sit under?

 Sales?
 Marketing?
 Neither?
 Both?

 Increasingly, there is no clear answer.
 Whilst that structure is still reasonably common, the creation of dedicated eCommerce & Digital teams has led to a more matrix-led approach.
 It now sits somewhere between Sales & Marketing with employees acting as ‘internal consultants’ across the business.

 Now, as an eCommerce Manager, you might need to be just as comfortable negotiating trading terms with Online Buyers as you are understanding the role PPC plays in improving the path to purchase.
 The days of simply being an ‘Amazon NAM’ are numbered and expecting to transfer ‘bricks & mortar’ experience into ‘bricks & clicks’ is unrealistic.

 What does this actually mean for you when you’re trying to navigate a career in eCommerce?